10-Year-Old Boy Cracks the Face ID On Both Parents' IPhone X - Slashdot

 And his son just "thought it was hilarious."

-Sounds like excuses (Score:1)
+Sounds like excuses (Score:2, Funny)

 You're looking at the phone wrong, etc., etc., etc........